MC HotDog: Career

 MC HotDog's career began when he was a student at Fu Jen Catholic University, which he attended from 1996 to 2001.
 During this period, he self-published his music through the website "Master U".
-These songs attracted significant attention from the Mandarin-speaking hip-hop community, leading HotDog to be regarded as Taiwan's first underground rap artist.
+These songs attracted significant attention from the Mandarin-speaking hip hop community, leading HotDog to be regarded as Taiwan's first underground rap artist.
 After performing at a 1999 concert, HotDog was introduced by the venue owner to figures from the Magic Stone Music label.
 He subsequently signed with Big Circus Music Studio, a subsidiary of Magic Stone that also represented artists like Dwagie, in 2000.
 Through Big Circus, HotDog released a sequence of four EPs throughout 2001, which collectively sold over 300,000 copies.

 In 2002 and 2003, MC HotDog was unable to release any music, as he was performing his mandatory military service.
 However, after his discharge from the military, he rapidly began touring.
-In 2004 and 2005, HotDog supported Chang Chen-yue in tours throughout Taiwan, the United States, and Hong Kong.
+In 2004 and 2005, HotDog supported Chang Chen-yue in tours throughout Taiwan, the United States and Hong Kong.
 He also performed at the 17th Golden Melody Awards in 2006.

 MC HotDog released his first studio album, Wake Up, in January 2006.
 This album proved to be a critical success, winning Best Mandarin Album at the 18th Golden Melody Awards.
 HotDog also followed the album's release with an April 2006 solo concert at Taipei World Trade Center II.
 MC HotDog followed Wake Up with the 2008 album Mr. Almost and the 2012 album Poverty Million Star.

 In 2017, MC HotDog joined the cast of reality competition show The Rap of China as a judge.
 He continued to serve in this role for the show's second and third seasons.
 HotDog also appeared as a contestant on the reality show Call Me by Fire in 2021.

 MC HotDog served as an instructor for "Rap for Youth" in 2020.

+MC HotDog won the Golden Melody Award for Best Male Mandarin Singer in 2024, for his album Disgusted Artist, as well as the Golden Melody Award for Best Lyricist for the song "The Landlord Upstairs".

 Personal life

-In a 2014 interview, MC HotDog stated that during his youth he had taken drugs such as MDMA, marijuana, and ketamine, but that he had since quit for the sake of his health.
+In a 2014 interview, MC HotDog stated that during his youth he had taken drugs such as MDMA, marijuana and ketamine, but that he had since quit for the sake of his health.